ytbkoworld/element451-docs/import-export/FORMULAS.md

 ## LEN

-Get the number of characters in `$string`.
+Get the number of characters in `string`.

 Usage example:

 ```
 Name of the function: LEN
 Number of parameters: 1
-Type of parameters: $string
+Type of parameters: string

 INPUT: LEN("Hello World")
 OUTPUT: 11